10-Q 1 vera-20230331.htm 10-Q 10-Q

 An investment in shares of our Class A common stock involves a high degree of risk.
 Below is a list of some of the material risks associated with our business.
 This summary does not address all of the risks that we face.
 Additional discussion of the risks listed in this summary, as well as other risks that we face, are set forth under Part II, Item 1A, “Risk Factors” in this Quarterly Report on Form 10-Q:

-We have not completed any clinical trials for our lead product candidate, atacicept, and have no products approved for commercial sale, which may make it difficult to evaluate our current business and predict our future success and viability.
+We have completed a limited number of clinical trials for our lead product candidate, atacicept, and have no products approved for commercial sale, which may make it difficult to evaluate our current business and predict our future success and viability.

 We will require substantial additional capital to finance our operations.
 If we are unable to raise such capital when needed, or on acceptable terms, we may be forced to delay, reduce and/or eliminate one or more of our research and drug development programs of our product candidates or future commercialization efforts.